Roccouu/DatePickerClass/README-EN.md

 As DatePickerClass is a VBA Class, it needs to be instanciated as an Object and then use its methods and properties interface.

+> **IMPORTANT!:** DatePickerClass dynamically creates a Control Frame so it necessarily requires an Object of type UserForm in which it can be added.
+The Control Frame is called "DatepickerFrame1" and in turn incorporates several Controls of type Label, SpinButton and Frame: "DatepickerLblHead2", "DatepickerSpinHead1", "DatepickerSpinHead2", "DatepickerLblBody1 to 42" and "DatepickerFrame2".
+Avoid inserting a Control to your form with any of the mentioned names, errors or unexpected behaviors would occur.

 ## Acknowledgments
 This project was inspired by the work developed by [Microsoft MVP, Andrés Rojas Moncada](www.youtube.com/jarmoncada01) ([web page](https://www.excelhechofacil.com/)) Calendar in with UserForm for Version 1.0 of July 20, 2015 and uses the core of its algorithm.
 Thank you very much Andrés for all your talent.